Kanishkasalvi/Kanishka_salvi/README.md

   I have crafted visually appealing dashboards, styles, and reports in Power BI Desktop to provide a detailed overview of Netflix's stock market performance.

 I look forward to sharing more insights and details about this project.
-Stay tuned for further updates, and feel free to reach out if you'd like to learn more about this project or discuss potential collaborations!# Kanishka_salvi
+Stay tuned for further updates, and feel free to reach out if you'd like to learn more about this project or discuss potential collaborations!